vertxxyz/Vertx.Debugging/README.md

 1. Select **Add package by Name** or **Add package from Git URL**.
 1. Enter `com.vertx.debugging`.
 1. Select **Add**.
+1. If Burst is added for the first time or its version is changed you will need to restart Unity.
 </td></tr></table>

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Z8Z42ZYHB)